Bryan-Douglas/itprobuy/README.md

 ![input with a valid Canadian Postal Code](public/Postal_Locator.PNG)

-2) Hit 'Enter' on the keyboard or click the 'Enter' button beside the input field to see the results from the Canada Post API.
+2) Submit the postal code by either hitting the Enter key or clicking the Enter button next to the input field.
+The address details will be displayed.

 ![Address information being shown from the result searched in the input](public/Postal_Locator_Results.PNG)